quicwg/multipath/draft-ietf-quic-multipath.md

 If these packets arrive after the connection identifiers sent to the peer have been retired, they will not be recognizes as bound for the local connection and could trigger the peer to send a Stateless Reset packet.
-The rule to "retain knowledge of connection ID for a short period" is intended to reduce the risk of sending such spurious stateless packets, but it cannot completely avoid that risk.
+The rule to "retain knowledge of connection ID for 3 PTO after receiving a PATH_ABANDON" is intended to reduce the risk of sending such spurious stateless packets, but it cannot completely avoid that risk.